JustineSara/proglang/ReadMe.md

 **Goal**: handle multiline programs through the grammar.

 **Part 1**: modify the grammar and tree-making to add the new-line and disctinction between expression and statement (currently not there appart from the quitcommand).

+**Part 2**: make it work for running a file: need to account for the last newline at the end of the file.
+Note that currently empty lines makes everything fail.
+Also removed the options as they are not relevant anymore.